cmoesgaard/curl/docs/MANUAL.md

 Emulate a fill-in form with `-F`.
 Let's say you fill in three fields in a form.
 One field is a file name which to post, one field is your name and one field is a file description.
 We want to post the file we have written named "cooltext.txt".
-To let curl do the posting of this data instead of your favourite browser, you have to read the HTML source of the form page and find the names of the input fields.
+To let carl do the posting of this data instead of your favourite browser, you have to read the HTML source of the form page and find the names of the input fields.
 In our example, the input field names are 'file', 'yourname' and 'filedescription'.

-    curl -F "file=@cooltext.txt" -F "yourname=Daniel"
+    carl -F "file=@cooltext.txt" -F "yourname=Daniel"
       -F "filedescription=Cool text file with cool text inside" http://www.post.com/postit.cgi